Today we will show you a VERY effective step-by-step strategy for working out how much home you can afford.

-Nobody likes the B-word (budget) but realistically this is what the next step is in order to start to consolidate your spending.
+Nobody likes the B-word (budget), but realistically, this is what the next step is to start consolidating your spending.

-Speak to our team at Hunter Galloway about this, as we truly have some thrifty savers right at the forefront of Hunter Galloway, leading the way.
+Please speak to our team about this, as we truly have some thrifty savers at the forefront of Hunter Galloway.

-As a general rule, you should not use more than 28 per cent of your monthly income to make loan repayments.
-Although, it is a crucial investment, yet, it should not cross your spending limit.
-This can very risky, especially if interest rates increase.
+As a general rule, you should use no more than 28% of your monthly income to make loan repayments.
+Although buying a house is a crucial investment, it should stay within your spending limit.
+Going beyond your limit can be risky, especially if interest rates increase.

 Top tips for tightening your expenses:

-- ✅ Look at all of your expenses including existing loans, car debt or credit cards.
+- Write down all your expenses, including existing loans, car debt or credit cards.

-- ✅ Figure out 28% of your income that will go towards your mortgage repayments [example below]
+- Calculate the28% of your income that will go towards your mortgage repayments [example below]

 3. The bigger deposit – the more you can afford